agster27/unpackerr.github.io/docs/introduction.md

 archive file.
 If an extractable archive exists, and the starr app has `status=Completed` from your download client, Unpackerr will extract the file.
 Files are extracted to a temporary folder, and then moved back into the download location for _Completed Download Handling_ to import them.
-When the item falls out of the strr app queue, the extracted files are deleted.
+When the item falls out of the starr app queue, the extracted files are deleted.

 # Attribution